 Sharing what’s been working for me lately in my Claude Code setup in case it’s helpful for others.
 This is less of a polished guide and more of a changelog — things I’ve added, how I actually use them, and what’s stuck.

 This is less a single tool and more a feedback loop I’ve built into how I use Claude Code.
-After any session where I learn something reusable, I run /claudeception (credit to @blader for the original repo) — a skill that analyzes the session, extracts patterns, and creates or updates skills automatically.
-Combined with /log-claude-change (which routes changelog entries to the right Obsidian file) and /skill-creator, this means my Claude Code setup gets smarter with every session.
+After any session where I learn something reusable, a hook prompts @blader’s /claudeception skill to evaluate the session — it analyzes what happened, extracts reusable patterns, and creates or updates skills automatically.
+Combined with Anthropic’s /skill-creator, my setup gets smarter every session.

 What it’s helped with: I started with ~20 skills and now have 181.
 Most were extracted from real sessions — TanStack table patterns, Slack message composition, Unleash agent config, Docker debugging.
 The compound effect is real: skills I created months ago save me hours every week because Claude Code already knows my patterns.
 It’s the closest thing I’ve found to a genuinely self-improving development environment.